donavon/thwack/README.md

 ### Selective routing

 Right now you have a REST endpoint at `https://api.example.com`.
-Suppose you've published a new REST endpoint o a different URL and would like to start slowly routing 2% of network traffic to these new servers.
+Suppose you've published a new REST endpoint to a different URL and would like to start slowly routing 2% of network traffic to these new servers.

 > Note: normally this would be handled by your load balancer on the back-end.
 It's shown here for demonstration purposes only.